 Another option for creating an office in an RV is to convert RV bunks to a workspace.
-Here's a before and after showing how corner bunk area was converted to an office.
-Read my full article about this RV-bunk-to-office conversion for more details on how this was built.
+Here's a before and after showing how the corner bunk area was converted to an office.
+Read how this RV-bunk-to-office conversion was completed for all the details.

-In the RV below which was renovated by professional RV renovation company Revamping Camping, the double bunk room was divided with the addition of a wall and a sliding door to create a single bunk room on one side and an office with two custom-built desks (one of which flips down when the slide comes in) on the other side.
+The RV below was renovated by professional RV renovation company Revamping Camping.
+The double bunk room was divided with the addition of a wall and a sliding door to create a single bunk room on one side and an office with two custom-built desks (one of which flips down when the slide comes in) on the other side.

 Swipe through the photos in this post from the renovators' Instagram page to see how this was built:

-A toy hauler garage is basically a blank slate when it comes to the various ways you can use it.
-For example, many people convert the toy hauler garage into a master bedroom, kids' bedroom, or second living area, and others use it as an office, or some combination of the three.
+A toy hauler garage is a blank slate for an RV remodel.
+Many people convert the toy hauler garage into a master bedroom, kids' bedroom, or second living area, and others use it as an office, or some combination of the three.